Understand How CRM Powers B2B Commerce

 A simple way to think about what drives B2B Commerce can be organized in four buckets.

 B2B Commerce is all about personalization.
-Experience Management delivers to the screen everything from the branded site and capabilities such as quick order (tabular, wish list, and reorder actions) to modifying the experience from one account or segment to the next.
+Experience Management delivers to the screen everything from the branded site and capabilities such as quick order (wish list and reorder actions) to modifying the experience from one account or segment to the next.

 Experience Management provides business and technical users with the ability to change the layout of the storefront, and create and publish new pages of content.
 It can modify how products are searched, filtered, and promoted across the buyer journey.
 Experience Management defines the buyer’s experience (remember Luka?), and it defines how the seller (Natalie) interacts with the buyer.